Miguel-V-analyst/stock-forecast-dashboard/ReadMe.md

 3. **Forecast 90d** – detailed predicted price ranges

 ## How to Run

-1. Install required packages
-2. Run `stock_forecast.R`
+1. Open `stock_forecast.R`
+2. Update the `path <- "..."` variable to a valid folder on your machine
+3. Run the script in RStudio
-3. The Excel report will be generated in the specified output directory
+4. The Excel workbook will be saved as `StockForecastAnalysis.xlsx`

 ## Purpose